-Finally, from \cref{cor:opt} and the proof of \cref{prop:value_knowledge} we know that $V(d;\infty)$ describes the value of an area of length $d$.
-That value is increasing for $d<3q$ and decreasing for $d>3q$.
+Finally, recall that $V(d;\infty)$ describes the value of an area of length $d$.
+That value increases for $d<3q$ and decreases for $d>3q$.
 Now suppose $X>6q$ and $d^0(X)<3q$.
-Then by increasing $d$ both areas created become closer to $3q$ and are thus increasing in value.
+Then by increasing $d$ both areas created get closer to $3q$ and thus increase in value.
 A contradiction to $d^0(X)$ being the maximizer. \end{proof}